paragonie/chronicle/README.md

 proof that specific records were accessed by specific user accounts at a specific time.

+### Proof of Knowledge

+By inserting an encrypted message and then revealing the key at a later date, you can provide strong evidence of prior knowledge.

 ### Userbase Consistency Verification

 For building a [secure code delivery](https://defuse.ca/triangle-of-secure-code-delivery.htm) system,